Yejashi/obsidianNotes/Research/LLVM/LLNL Project/General.md

 An analysis pass can observe the results of other passes and collect statistics about their behavior.

 ###### Where does the pass need to go?
+We need to inject a custom analysis pass into the pass manager pipeline.
+This pass would observe the IR before and after each transformation pass and log any changes or failures.